 Contact Me.

 Ready to take the next step?
-Reach out today for therapy in Los Altos, California.
+Reach out today for attachment-based therapy for depression and relationships in Los Altos, CA.

 Scenic landscape of a sunset over a lake with a small town and rolling hills in the background.